Pair of hands holding a key

 The letting agent should not charge you for any routine inspections during your tenancy.
 These charges should all be carried by the landlord and included in their management fee.

-You should not be asked to pay a fee by the letting agency if you and the landlord agree you can stay on in the tenancy after the fixed term ends.
+The letting agency should not charge you a fee if you and the landlord agree that you can continue the tenancy after the fixed term ends.

 Are there any extra fees that letting agents may charge?

-- Early termination – if you want to cut your tenancy short, some letting agencies charge you for the administration and marketing costs of finding new tenants to take over your tenancy.
-You will usually be held liable for the rent until such new tenants are found
+• Early termination – if you want to cut your tenancy short, some letting agencies charge you for the administration and marketing costs of finding new tenants to take over your tenancy.
+You remain liable for the rent until new tenants are found

-Finally, do not sign any tenancy agreement until you have thoroughly read the small print and know exactly what you’re being charged for.
+Finally, carefully read the small print, identify all charges, and sign the tenancy agreement only when you fully understand it.
 Once you sign, it’s very hard to complain and change your terms of service.
 You can, however, contact the Property Ombudsman Service should any issue arise.

 Phil Spencer’s Property Report contains information on local valuations and rental estimates you can use this to make sure you are not paying over the odds for a property.
 Get your full report here.